Black Like Me: Account of the trip

 Griffin, in disguise as a black man, in a Negro café.

-In late 1959, John Howard Griffin went to a friend's house in New Orleans, Louisiana.
+In 1959, John Howard Griffin went to a friend's house in New Orleans, Louisiana.
 Once there, under the care of a dermatologist, Griffin underwent a regimen of large oral doses of the anti-vitiligo drug methoxsalen, and spent up to 15 hours daily under an ultraviolet lamp for about a week.
 He was given regular blood tests to ensure that he was not suffering liver damage.
 The darkening of his skin was not perfect, so he touched it up with stain.
 He shaved his head bald to hide his straight brown hair.
 Satisfied that he could pass as an African-American, Griffin began a six-week journey in the South.
 Don Rutledge traveled with him, documenting the experience with photos.

 During his trip, Griffin abided by the rule that he would not change his name or alter his identity; if asked who he was or what he was doing, he would tell the truth.
 In the beginning, he decided to talk as little as possible to ease his transition into the social milieu of southern U.S. blacks.
 He became accustomed everywhere to the "hate stare" received from whites.

 After he disguised himself, many people who knew Griffin as a white man did not recognize him.
 Sterling Williams, a black shoeshine man in the French Quarter whom Griffin regarded as a casual friend, did not recognize him.
 He first hinted that he wore the same unusual shoes as somebody else, but Sterling still did not recognize him until Griffin told him.
 Because Griffin wanted assistance in entering into the black community, he decided to tell Williams about his identity and project.

 In New Orleans, a black counterman at a small restaurant chatted with Griffin about the difficulties of finding a place to go to the bathroom, as facilities were segregated and blacks were prohibited from many.
 He turned a question about a Catholic church into a joke about "spending much of your time praying for a place to piss".

 On a bus trip, Griffin began to give his seat to a white woman, but disapproving looks from black passengers stopped him.
 He thought he had a momentary breakthrough with the woman, but she insulted him and began talking with other white passengers about how impudent the blacks were becoming.

 Griffin decided to end his journey in late November in Montgomery, Alabama.
 He spent three days secluded from sunlight in a hotel room and stopped taking his skin-darkening medication.
 When his skin had regained its natural color, he quietly slipped into the white part of Montgomery, and was jarred by how warmly the people there now treated him.